We didn't set out to build a startup.

 Our Kitchen Table Rules

-When you build software for your own child, you build it differently.
+When you build software for your own family, you build it differently.

 We are parents too.
 We know how protective you are.
 We don't sell data.
 We don't track your kids across the web.
 Your schedule is yours.

 Standard planners are overwhelming.
 We build for the ADHD brain, the Autistic brain, and the tired parent brain.
-Low clutter, high dopamine.
+Low clutter, high flexibility.

 You won't find "detentions" or "mandatory attendance" here.
 We focus on progress, mental health, and the joy of learning what you want to learn.